narendraktw/FullStackApp/README.md

-# FullStackApp
+# MERN Stack Authentication app

-This repository contains the code for my MERN stack FullStackApp project, featuring authentication using JWT and cookie-based sessions.
+This is a comprehensive web app built with the MERN stack: MongoDB, Express, React, and Node.js.
+It features robust authentication mechanisms using JWT tokens and cookie-based sessions for secure user management.

 ## Technologies Used